 We had been in this general area for about two months over the course of our Mexican travels.
 We had gotten to know our way around, main roads & back roads.
 This evening would have been a good time to take the slightly longer route through town & around the marina, but instead we opted for the quicker known route to the highway & the police check point.

-We had been told several times that Mexico has a ZERO tolerance for driving after drinking, because to be super clear, neither of us was drunk.
+We had been told several times that Mexico has a ZERO tolerance for driving after drinking, because to be super clear, neither of us were drunk.
 So as usual, long story longer… when we saw the flashing lights, we should have pulled over or turn down the next street but we did not & on we went to the checkpoint.

 Dave blew into the officer’s breathalyzer & whatever it was, was enough for the officer to ask us to pull to the side of the road.
 As some may know, the legal blood alcohol level in the United States to be considered impaired to drive is anything over .08.
 In Mexico 🇲🇽 it is half that in a majority of the states, & although I couldn’t find anything online, I think it is even less than that in the state of Yucatán, like .02 (which is the equivalent of 1 beverage 🍸 ) Believe me, we are not proud of this situation, it does turn out to be a funny antidote (in hindsight) & for those of you who have had negative experiences in life regarding DUIs, I apologize in advance if you find this offensive. (maybe skip the rest of this post.)

 The officers were very nice as they asked for our documents & keys & led Dave down the sidewalk for a second breathalyzer test.
 I sat in the car wondering if I should text our local friend for advice, help, bail money… when Dave & another officer returned to the car.
-Here were our choices, a hefty fine or 36 hours in jail 😬 Have we mentioned how much fun we had down in Mexico!
+Here were our choices, a hefty fine or 36 hours in jail 😬 Have we mentioned how much fun we had down in Mexico?

 Not surprisingly, we opted for the fine.
 Remember how we had no debit card?
 Well thankfully, we got that sorted but unfortunately, I left my purse at the house two pueblos away.
 The police had kept the keys, docs & Dave’s driver’s license, that meant we had to get a taxi to the house, grab my card, feed the pets we were sitting, go to the bank, pay the fine at a specific police station & then return to the scene of the crime.
-The cars were stacked nearly a dozen deep as we got into our cab & negotiated a $700peso ride to &from & back.
+The cars were stacked nearly a dozen deep as we got into our cab & negotiated a $700 peso ride to & from & back.
 A brilliantly profitable operation they have going, I suspect in one evening they make over $10,000!
 (Dollars not Pesos) I don’t begrudge them, the law is the law & we were ignorant, now we are not, at least about this.
 So on we went.

 These are the moments where the rubber meets the road, both in our marriage & on this adventure.
 It would be really easy for me to be mad at Dave, to overthink, woulda, coulda, shoulda.
 Take a walk on the malecon, make a different turn, any number of things that might have produced another more positive outcome.
 But what possibly is the good of all that?!